Jehree/SPTClientModExamples/README.md

-If you would like to rename the client mods project to use as a starting point for your own mod:
+If you would like to rename the SPTClientModExamples project to use as a starting point for your own mod:

 1. Use something like GitBash to clone the repo into a folder on your computer
 2. Delete the **.git** folder